DonLonjas/MessageSystem/README.md

 ## Project Description:

 This project aims to be one of the most comprehensive private messaging systems among users in the market.
-Although we are still in the initial phases, I wouldn't hesitate to say that we could implement a chat formatter and more utilities in the future.ew players, instructions for server events, among others.
+Although we are still in the initial phases, I wouldn't hesitate to say that we could implement a chat formatter and more utilities in the future players, instructions for server events, among others.

 **Key Features:**
 *Soon!*